phyuphyuthin-coding/phyuphyuthin-coding/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a software developer currently working at ACE Data Systems in the Banking Department since October 2022.
-I specialize in Java, C#, and JavaScript, building solutions that aim to streamline financial processes and deliver efficient software.<br><br>I’m always exploring new challenges and opportunities to grow as a developer.
+I specialize in Java, C#, and React, building solutions that aim to streamline financial processes and deliver efficient software.<br><br>I’m always exploring new challenges and opportunities to grow as a developer.
 Currently, I’m open to job opportunities where I can contribute my skills and continue to learn!

 ## 🌐 Socials: